 On 26 June 2018, the Senate referred the practice of dowry and the incidence of dowry abuse in Australia to the Legal and Constitutional Affairs References Committee for inquiry and report by 6 December 2018.
 On 12 November 2018 the Senate extended the committee's reporting date to the second last sitting day in February 2019.
 The terms of reference are outlined on this page below.
-The deadline for submissions to this inquiry is 17 August 2018.
+The deadline for submissions to this inquiry was 17 August 2018.
 However, the committee has decided to accept submissions beyond this date.

 You can ask the committee to keep your submission confidential.
 Confidential submissions are only read by members of the committee and the secretariat and are not published online.
 Please include the word confidential clearly on the front of your submission to request this.

 Please note that while the committee welcomes and encourages all written submissions and other evidence, including from individuals, the committee is not able to investigate, assist or make findings in relation to individual cases of potential dowry abuse.

 The committee's focus is on the broad issues raised in the terms of reference of the inquiry with a focus on explore the nature of dowry as a cultural practice, and the adequacy of current Australian policy settings and legal frameworks regarding dowry and dowry abuse.

 If you or anyone you know needs help the services below may be able to assist:

 1800 RESPECT (1800 737 732)–the National Sexual Assault, Family & Domestic Violence Counselling Line, which is able to assist people of diverse cultural backgrounds;

 Lifeline (13 11 14)–Lifeline is a national charity providing all Australians experiencing a personal crisis with access to 24 hour crisis support and suicide prevention services; and

 Emergency services on 000 (triple zero) if you are in immediate danger.

 The practice of dowry and the incidence of dowry abuse in Australia, with particular reference to: